 After growing weary of the often perverse and pitiful nature of the TV News biz, Lorraine took her expertise into the classroom and spent two years teaching high school TV Production, building a small-town program into a nationally recognized one.
 Her students won over forty-five awards in just two years worth of teaching, including the National Association for Television Arts & Sciences (NATAS) Student Award of Excellence, the equivalent to a high school Emmy.
 Here’s a picture of some of her students proudly holding their awards.
 If she can get those goofy kids to make great videos, she can teach anybody!

 Now you can benefit from the lifetime career of this television professional with a proven record of effective teaching.
-Lorraine currently owns this blog and a web video business concentrating in the video production niche.
+Lorraine currently owns this blog and a helps others create video.
 Her goal is to help you learn Video Production the easy way!
 Lorraine has opened this site with the mission of providing accurate, reliable, objective information for those who care to learn the art and science of video production.
 Drop us a line using the form on this page and let us know your concerns.

 Connect with Lorraine and Video Production Tips!